AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is the average cost of car insurance in Minnesota?

-Minnesota drivers spend an average of $881 per year on auto insurance, about 16 percent less than the national average.
+Minnesota drivers spend an average of $2,010 per year on full coverage auto insurance — about 14% less than the national average.
+Minimum coverage is $786 on average, which is about 24% higher than the national average.

 What is the minimum car insurance in Minnesota?